dubinsky/dubinsky/_posts/2019-05-06-publishing-papers-on-web-2.md

 registered on one FopFactory interfere with another.
 Since `ImageManager` is not settable on the `FopFactory` or `FopFactoryConfig`, and `ImageImplRegistry` is not settable on the `ImageManager`, I had to write and use `FopFactoryConfigProxy` to counteract the effect of this invisible global.

+## Future ##

+Extending DocBook math support to the non-MathML math using an XML filter made me think that it may be possible to recover some of the benefits of using MarkDown (simpler markup, like tutorial generators and such) via preprocessing MarkDown markup in the input file using MarkDown parser like [`CommonMark` parser](https://github.com/commonmark/commonmark-spec).
+This is non-trivial, for instance, because MarkDown can have multiple interlinked files, but warrants further thought.